 It is easy to see why Fort William and Lochaber is referred to as “The Outdoor Capital of the UK”.
 Mountaineering, kayaking, skiing, mountain biking and river rafting are just a few of the adrenalin fuelled activities to be found in this region.
 The Mountain Biking World Cup takes place in June each year and welcomes over 9,000 spectators to the area.

 Mallaig is where you would get the ferry to the Small Isles and Skye.
-(And get great fish and chips!)
-It is possible to visit one of the Small Isles (Eigg, Rhum, Muck and Canna) in a day and packages can be bought.
+It is possible to visit one of the Small Isles (Eigg, Rhum, Muck and Canna) in a day.

 This area has its share of picture perfect beaches, not least Camusdarach which has the Cuillins as a backdrop and was part of the classic 80’s film, Local Hero.

 As you head out towards Ardnamurchan, Moidart, Morvern, Sunart and Ardgour, It’s all about the views.
 If you go to this area and end up staying somewhere without a view, you have to be extremely unlucky!

 Breath-taking scenery, beaches with barely a soul, unbelievably scenic lochs and Highland cows.
 What more could you want!
 You have to want to immerse yourself in a more relaxed way of life to appreciate everything this area has to offer.

 The majority of Ardnamurchan is single track roads and whilst the sign may say 30 miles, it will most likely take you an hour, then add on some to take in the views including Lochailort, Glenuig and Loch Sunart.
 And not forgetting the crafts shops and galleries that pop up almost out of nowhere!